 It’s not like you’d ever risk the life of the First Lady by flying through a severe thunderstorm cell, even though you’ve been advised to divert to another airfield, and then experience a microburst that nearly crashes the aircraft and kills all aboard.

 You’re a Special Air Mission Aircraft Maintainer, you actually care about the safety of the people flying on your plane.

 The devotion to the safety of your passengers is exceeded only by sheer disregard for your own personal well-being.
 It’s why, for some bizarre reason, you decide to keep towing a plane even though lightning is within five.
 Not five miles.
 Five yards.

-This is a place where you’re not derided for deviating from the checklist (unless you actually damage something), but berated for believing you had to cease all operations just because some atmospheric discharges were nearby.
+This is a place where you’re not disciplined for deviating from the checklist (unless you actually damage something), but berated for believing you had to cease all operations just because some atmospheric discharges were nearby.
 Where the hell do you think you are, Base X?
 Son, this is Andrews: The Base That Time Forgot.

 It’s 0413.
 You’re spreading commercial grade flour over the leading edge chrome and gently rubbing it in lazy circles.
 In addition to polishing the chrome, the flour will get into the pits in the leading edge, removing all of the remaining bits of blackened Flitz ensconced within them.